 “Srila Krsnadasa Kaviraja Gosvami states that the instructing spiritual master is a bona-fide representative of Sri Krishna.
 Sri Krishna Himself teaches us as the instructing spiritual master from within and without.
 From within, He teaches as Paramatma, our constant companion, and from without He teaches from the Bhagavad-gita as the instructing spiritual master.”
 (Caitanya-caritamrita, Adi 1.47, purport)

-Diksha is Not Needed at Attain Pure Love According to Srila Jiva Goswami
+Diksha is Not Needed to Attain Pure Love According to Srila Jiva Goswami

 One of the verses which clearly establishes this truth is from Sri Caitanya-caritamrta 2.15.108 which states: